JavaScript Primitive vs. Reference Values

 { name: 'John Doe', ssn: '123-45-6789' }Code language: CSS (css)

-JavaScript allows you to add a property to a primitive value.
-However, it won’t take any effect.
+If you attempt to add a property to a primitive value, it won’t take any effect.
 For example:

 let name = 'John';